opendocsg/slw-judgments-backfill/2017_SGHC_207/report.md

 **Introduction**

 1       In this case, the plaintiff, a corporate advisory firm, seeks assessment of its professional fees in respect of work done for the defendant company.
-This assessment is sought pursuant to the orders made by the Court of Appeal in _The Royal Bank of Scotland NV (formerly known as ABN Amro Bank NV) and others v TT International Ltd and another appeal_ [2012] 4 SLR 1182 (“ _TTI 2012_ ”).
+This assessment is sought pursuant to the orders made by the Court of Appeal in _The Royal Bank of Scotland NV (formerly known as ABN Amro Bank NV) and others v TT International Ltd and another appeal_ <span class="citation">[2012] 4 SLR 1182</span> (“ _TTI 2012_ ”).

 **Background**